 Finding the shortest route between a set of locations is a class of mathematical problem known as "The Traveling Salesman Problem" or TSP.
 It is an optimization problem, easily solved when the number of locations is very small, and seemingly impossible with larger sets.
 In fact, anyone who engineers the "definitive algorithm" for this problem will have solved the P=NP challenge by the Clay Mathematics Institute, and be awarded $1,000,000.
 Show me the money!

 I graduated from UCLA with a custom major: "The Interrelation of Conceptual Structures."
 Two years later UCSD established the first "Cognitive Science" department, mirroring my curriculum.
-That takes explaining: To stay ahead of the game, I don't accept common approaches to unsolved problems.
-As a consequence, I've made fundamental discoveries.
+That's the Quest: Stay ahead of the game, don't accept common approaches to unsolved problems.
+Along the way I've made fundamental discoveries.
 And I would like to share them with you.
+Are you ready?